-According to the 2017 Economic Performance of the Software Industry report of Ministry of Industry and Information Technology (MIIT), China's software and information technology service industry continued to show a steady and significant operating trend.
+According to the 2018 Economic Performance of the Software Industry report of Ministry of Industry and Information Technology (MIIT), China's software and information technology service industry continued to show a steady and significant operating trend.
 The income and profit have grown, innovation capability continued to improve, industrial structures were continually developed and optimized, and services and support have been significantly enhanced.

-China's software and information technology service industry has developed and grown rapidly in recent years.
-The MIIT data shows that the industry's revenue reached RMB 5.5 trillion (USD831.2 billion) in 2017, an increase of 13.9% compared to 2016 with a growth rate of 0.8% year-on -year.
-Industry profits grew faster than revenues.
-In 2017, the industry achieved a total profit of RMB 702 billion (USD106.1 billion), an increase of 15.8% from the previous year, i.e., 2.1% higher than in 2016, and 1.9% higher than the growth rate of revenue.
+China's software and information technology services industry has developed and grown rapidly in recent years.
+The MIIT data shows that the industry's revenue reached RMB 6.3 trillion (USD 918 billion) in 2018, an increase of 14.2% compared to 2017, with the same growth rate.
+Industry profits grew steadily.
+In 2018, the industry achieved a total profit of RMB 808 billion (USD 117.7 billion), an increase of 9.7% over the previous year.